P&L management guide for 2023: how to outsmart the complexity

 5. Customer service

-Of course, customers are the beating heart of your ability to achieve profitability.
+The success of your business depends on the satisfaction of your customers.
 In fact, companies that view customer service as a value center—not a source of cost—achieve 3.5X more revenue growth than those that don’t, according to recent Accenture research.

 4 steps to streamline P&L management